 Fill Old Spice Jars with Flour

-Fill old spice jars with a ‘sprinkle’ type cap with flour.
-Next time you make bread, pie crust or anything else that needs to be rolled out you can just sprinkle your flour directly on the cutting board.
+Fill them with a ‘sprinkle’ type cap with flour.
+Next time you make bread, pie crust, or anything else that needs to be rolled out you can just sprinkle your flour directly on the cutting board.
 No need to stick your dirty hands in the flour canister!

 More Creative Upcycling Ideas

 - Recycling Old Clothing Gives New Life to Old Clothes

 - Cool Things to Do with Old Tires